 – Tenderfoot Trail: Easy- 2.6 miles – Oro Grande Trail: Easy- 3.5 miles – Sapphire Point: Easy- .7 miles one way – Old Dillon Reservoir Trail: Easy to Moderate- 1.7 miles – Dercum Hill: Moderate- 7 miles round trip – Mount Royal trail: Moderate- 4 miles round trip – Buffalo Mountain: Hard- 5.5 miles

 8. White water rafting is a great thrilling adventure if you want to go outside your comfort zone.
-Raft along the Colorado or Arkansa river, choose from a range of class levels with a guide.
-Can enjoy a half day or full day.
+Raft along the Colorado or Arkansas river, choose from a range of class levels with a guide can enjoy a half day or a full day.
 Don’t worry about having your camera and losing it, there is a photographer that goes with and takes action shots of your trip for a lifetime of memories. www.performancetours.com

 Enjoying the wide open views